unbug/DOMSnap/README.md

 -   `options` **object** [optional]
     -   `options.id` **string or function** capture id, if html is not null set id to null to store html as the default snapshot
     -   `options.html` **string or function** snapshot html, set id to null to store html as the default snapshot
-    -   `options.expires` **number** Milliseconds of how long the snapshot will expires, Same value as initialize DOMSnap if it's not specified.
+    -   `options.expires` **number** Milliseconds of how long the snapshot will expires.
+Same value as initialize DOMSnap if it's not specified.

 Returns **DOMSnap**